-Ensure the contract complies with all applicable laws that apply to this sector.
+Ensure the contract complies with all applicable laws in this sector.
 Legal advice should be sought in relation to such compliance.
 You and your professional advisors may also wish to refer to the CCPC's website for general guidance on consumer protection law.